qbicsoftware-archive/qube-cli/docs/adding_new_templates.rst

 8. | Finally, we add some documentation to :code:`/docs/available_templates.rst` and explain the purpose, design and frameworks/libraries.

    That's it!
-We should now be able to try out your new template using :code:`mlf-core create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
-If we run :code:`mlf-core list`
+We should now be able to try out your new template using :code:`qube create` The template should be creatable, it should automatically lint after the creation and Github support should be enabled as well!
+If we run :code:`qube list`
    Our new template should show up as well!
-   I'm sure that you noticed that there's not actually a brainfuck template in mlf-core (yet!).
+   I'm sure that you noticed that there's not actually a brainfuck template in qube (yet!).

    To quote our mighty Math professors: 'We'll leave this as an exercise to the reader.'